 Ever since Google shook up the status quo by introducing Google Docs, the number of online word processors seems to be on the rise.
-Google’s nearest competitor seems to be, from where I’m sitting, Zoho Writer, who announced recently that they were introducing an offline version using, ironically enough, Google Gears.
+Google’s nearest competitor seems to be, from where I’m sitting, Zoho Writer, who announced recently that they were introducing an offline version using, ironically enough, [NO LONGER WORKS] Google Gears.

 But Adobe has also entered the bustling online word-processing market by bringing out Buzzword.
 What makes this different though from all the rest is that :